elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-circular-turning-relate-to-the-concept-of-rotation.md

 url: /learn/mathematics/questions/how-does-circular-turning-relate-to-the-concept-of-rotation
 score: -1.0
 related_article1:
-    id: 162252
+    id: 162251
+    title: >-
-    title: Why are transformations important in the study of geometry?
+        How do two-dimensional transformations preserve the properties of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-are-transformations-important-in-the-study-of-geometry
+    url: /learn/mathematics/questions/how-do-twodimensional-transformations-preserve-the-properties-of-geometric-figures
 related_article2:
-    id: 162495
+    id: 162606
+    title: >-
-    title: How does translation affect the orientation of a geometric figure?
+        How does reflection affect the orientation of a geometric figure?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-translation-affect-the-orientation-of-a-geometric-figure
+    url: /learn/mathematics/questions/how-does-reflection-affect-the-orientation-of-a-geometric-figure
 related_article3:
-    id: 162245
+    id: 162483
-    title: How are the vertices of a triangle transformed during a geometric transformation?
+    title: >-
+        What are the three main types of transformations in geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-the-vertices-of-a-triangle-transformed-during-a-geometric-transformation
+    url: /learn/mathematics/questions/what-are-the-three-main-types-of-transformations-in-geometry
 related_article4:
-    id: 162596
+    id: 162497
+    title: >-
-    title: What are the three main types of transformations in geometry?
+        What is the impact of vertex transformations on the orientation of parallelograms?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-three-main-types-of-transformations-in-geometry
+    url: /learn/mathematics/questions/what-is-the-impact-of-vertex-transformations-on-the-orientation-of-parallelograms
 related_article5:
-    id: 162240
+    id: 162504
-    title: How is the length of a line segment affected by rotation?
+    title: >-
+        Why are transformations important in the study of geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-the-length-of-a-line-segment-affected-by-rotation
+    url: /learn/mathematics/questions/why-are-transformations-important-in-the-study-of-geometry
 ---

 &nbsp;